Find Grad Schools

 21 Yearly Graduations

 The 10th most popular school in the country for environmental health majors who are seeking their master's degree is New York Medical College.
 Each year, around 1,600 students seeking various degrees attend the university.
 During the most recent year for which we have data, 21 people received their master's degree in environmental health from New York Medical College.
-About 67% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Of these students, 42% were women and 54% were members of underrepresented racial-ethnic groups.

 17 Yearly Graduations

 The 12th most popular school in the country for environmental health majors who are seeking their master's degree is University of Washington - Seattle Campus.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 17 people received their master's degree in environmental health from UW Seattle.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+Of these students, 71% were women and 46% were members of underrepresented racial-ethnic groups.

 #13